lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

   visible only locally (in the file where they are declared).
 * Strings will probably be extended.
 One thing I want to add are localized strings.
 Not sure about the syntax and semantics, but I want them!
+    * Simple unorthodox idea: use only backticks to enclose strings.
+This way, single and double quotes (often useful in storytelling!) are always available inside strings.
+    * Or: backtick-delimited strings are the special ones, that are automatically exported to a translatable file and whatnot.

 ## Final words